-- Explore the magnificent libraries of the Church, State, universities and nobility in their sumptuous architectural settings, learning about the very special English relationship between famous people, grand architecture and their priceless collections of manuscripts and books. - Encounter the work of England's great architects: Christopher Wren, William Kent, Sir John Soane, Sir Charles Barry and James Gibbs. - Tour the great university library of Oxford, the Bodleian, and Cambridge college libraries at St John's, Trinity and Magdalene, assembled by luminaries like Samuel Pepys. - Take a special private tour of the house of one of England's greatest architects and antiquarians, Sir John Soane, viewing his famous art and book collections. - Visit the new Lambeth Palace Library.
-Completed in 2020 this new purpose-built library contains the major archive of the Anglican Church. - Explore Westminster Abbey: its famous Library, Chapter House with medieval paintings, and the Queen's Diamond Jubilee Galleries set in the medieval triforium, hidden for over 700 years. - Explore Dick Whittington's 15th-century Library of the Guildhall; its oldest manuscript is from 1067, a year after William the Conqueror's invasion. - Explore the Royal Botanical Gardens, Kew with Richard Barley, Director of Gardens including the Botanical Library. - Discover Ham House, arguably the best preserved 17th-century house in Europe, and its unique library, the earliest to survive unchanged in a private mansion. - Tour Anglesey Abbey with its marvellous art collection including works by Canova, Lorraine, Constable, its fine library and extensive gardens. - Visit the Fitzwilliam Museum, home to some of the finest extant illuminated manuscripts. - Enjoy the choir of Kings College, Cambridge, at Vespers. - Explore Holkham Hall, private home of Viscount Coke, and arguably the finest example of Palladian country house architecture in England. - Visit Wormsley House, with its library built by Sir Paul Getty to house his remarkable collection; our hosts' generosity has made this a tour highlight for past participants. - Tour the Rothschild's Waddesdon Manor containing a wonderful library of French books. - End the tour in grand style with a visit to Windsor Castle and special access to Eton College's book and manuscript library, including Eton's rare copy of the Gutenberg Bible (to be confirmed in 2025).
+- Explore the magnificent libraries of the Church, State, universities and nobility in their sumptuous architectural settings, learning about the very special English relationship between famous people, grand architecture and their priceless collections of manuscripts and books. - Encounter the work of England's great architects: Christopher Wren, William Kent, Sir John Soane, Sir Charles Barry and James Gibbs. - Tour the great university library of Oxford, the Bodleian, and Cambridge college libraries at St John's, Trinity and Magdalene. - Take a special private tour of the house of one of England's greatest architects and antiquarians, Sir John Soane, viewing his famous art and book collections. - Visit the new Lambeth Palace Library.
+Completed in 2020 this new purpose-built library contains the major archive of the Anglican Church. - Explore Westminster Abbey: its famous Library, Chapter House with medieval paintings, and the Queen's Diamond Jubilee Galleries set in the medieval triforium, hidden for over 700 years. - Discover Ham House, arguably the best preserved 17th-century house in Europe, and its unique library, the earliest to survive unchanged in a private mansion. - Tour Anglesey Abbey with its marvellous art collection including works by Canova, Lorraine, Constable, its fine library and extensive gardens. - Visit the Fitzwilliam Museum, home to some of the finest extant illuminated manuscripts. - Enjoy the choir of Kings College, Cambridge, at Vespers. - Explore Holkham Hall, private home of Viscount Coke, and arguably the finest example of Palladian country house architecture in England. - Visit Wormsley House, with its library built by Sir Paul Getty to house his remarkable collection; our hosts' generosity has made this a tour highlight for past participants. - Tour the Rothschild's Waddesdon Manor containing a wonderful library of French books. - End the tour in grand style with a visit to Windsor Castle. - Limited to 16 participants

-Overnight London (5 nights) • Cambridge (5 nights) • Oxford (4 nights) • Windsor (1 night)
+Overnight London (5 nights) • Cambridge (5 nights) • Oxford (3 nights) • Windsor (2 nights)